NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Envenom Fangs.md

-**Prerequisites** Sharp Fangs
+**Prerequisites** Iruxi Armaments (Fangs)
 * * *
-**Frequency** a number of times per day equal to your level
+**Frequency** once per hour

 * * *

 You envenom your fangs.
-If the next fangs Strike you make before the end of your next turn hits and deals damage, the Strike deals an additional 1d6 poison damage.
-On a critical failure, the poison is wasted as normal.
+If the next fangs Strike you make before the end of your next turn hits and deals damage, the Strike deals an additional 1d6 persistent poison damage.
+The poison becomes inert after you hit, or at the end of your next turn, whichever comes first.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*